SatelCreative/spylib/README.md

-# satel-shopify
+# Shopify Python Library - SPyLib

-The satel-shopify python library simplifies the use of the Shopify services such as the REST and GraphQL APIs as well as the OAuth authentication.
+The Shopify python library or SPyLib, simplifies the use of the Shopify services such as the REST and GraphQL APIs as well as the OAuth authentication.
 All of this is done **asynchronously using asyncio**.

 Features: